MighTy-Weaver/mighty-weaver.github.io/_pages/miscellaneous.md

 ### Personal Hobbies

 - I'm a huge fan of FPS games including CS:GO, Call of Duty, Battlefield, etc. I also love playing sport games such as NBA2K or FIFA.
 I ranked top 50 in CrossFire in 2018, and I'm now a global elite player in CS:GO.

+### Personal Resume

+My CV is available upon request.
+Drop me an email if you need it.